yohasebe/code-packager/README.md

 *   `-t <directory_path>`: **(Required)** Path to the directory containing the code you want to package.
 *   `-o <output_file>`: **(Required)** Path to the output JSON file.
 If a directory path is specified, the output file will be named based on the target directory.
 *   `-i <include_extension>`: Include files with the specified extension (e.g., `.py`, `.js`).
 You can use this option multiple times to include files with different extensions.
+*   `-I <include_filename>`: Include files with the specified filename (e.g., `README`, `LICENSE`).
+You can use this option multiple times to include different files.
 *   `-e <exclude_extension>`: Exclude files with the specified extension.
 You can use this option multiple times to exclude files with different extensions. (**Note:** This option is useful if you are including most files but want to exclude specific types.)
+*   `-E <exclude_filename>`: Exclude files with the specified filename.
+You can use this option multiple times to exclude different files.
 *   `-s <max_size_in_kb>`: Include files up to the specified size in kilobytes.
 *   `-g <respect_gitignore>`: Set to `1` to respect `.gitignore`, `0` to ignore (default: `1`).
 *   `-d <include_dot_files>`: Set to `1` to include dot files and folders, `0` to exclude (default: `0`).